top of page

 This article is of a general nature and not intended to address the objectives, financial situation or needs of any particular individual or entity.
 It is provided for information purposes only and does not constitute professional or legal advice.

-Should you have any questions regarding this article, please get in touch with the Gen Advisory team.
+Should you have any questions regarding this article or the DAP/TCP reforms and how they impact your business, please get in touch with the Gen Advisory team.

 footer-11.png